kimsjjkjn/PBPK_Propranolol/README.md

 - Note: Human CL reported as total mL/min (70kg standard)

-Route-level summary (IV)
+Route-level summary (Human IV)
-- vs Digitised (excluding IV Tmax, which is 0 by definition): AAFE = 1.78, within 2× = 80%, within 3× = 80%
+- vs Digitised (excluding IV Tmax, which is 0 by definition): AAFE = 1.78, within 2× = 80%, within 3× = 80%.
-- vs Literature (excluding IV Tmax): AAFE = 2.65, within 2× = 40%, within 3× = 60%
+- vs Literature (excluding IV Tmax): AAFE = 2.65, within 2× = 40%, within 3× = 60%.

 Note: The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.